ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 5) Set Your Solution / What we do
 6) Set Why you and your team are the ones to solve it.
 7) Set Why it hasn't been done yet.
+8) What insights can you obtain about your idea

 Example for Lens.app